prototypefund/Digital_Bargeld-docs/core/api-merchant.rst

       // specifies the payment target preferred by the client.
 Can be used
-      // to select among the various (active) wire methods supported by the instance.
+      // to select among the various (active) wire methods supported by the instance. payment_target?: string;
-      payment_target: string;

-      // specifies that inventory management is desired.
-If not given,
-      // the backend does NOT check for the availability of stocks and
-      // ignores the ``product_id`` (except to possibly fill in details
-      // about the product, if ``auto_complete`` is requested).
-      manage_inventory: boolean;

-      // specifies that automatically completing fields based on the
+      // specifies that some products are to be included in the
-      // inventory data is desired.
-If given,
-      // the backend tries to expand the products-list with additional
-      // information and -- if missing -- will also compute the
+      // order from the inventory.
+For these inventory management
+      // is performed (so the products must be in stock) and
-      // total amount (as the sum of the product of price times
+      // details are completed from the product data of the backend. inventory_products?: MinimalInventoryProduct[];
-      // quantity for all items in the order).
-Frontends can still override
-      // individual product prices or the total simply by providing them,
-      // for example to provide discounts.
-      auto_complete: boolean;

       // Specifies a lock identifier that was used to
       // lock a product in the inventory.
 Only useful if